 On its own, benzodiazepine abuse has a dangerous repressive effect on the central nervous system, significantly slowing down heart rate and breathing.
 When mixed with other substances like drugs and alcohol, the results can be deadly.
-Unfortunately, mixing benzos with other substances is extremely common.
-According to the Substance Abuse and Mental Health Services (SAMHSA), roughly 95 percent of those who seek addiction treatment for benzodiazepine abuse also abuse at least one other substance.
-Benzos are also present in one third of fatal opioid-related overdoses.
+Unfortunately, benzo users frequently mix them with other drugs in an effort to intensify the effects of one of the drugs.
+Mixing benzos and opioids is especially common and especially lethal — benzos are present in almost one-third of fatal opioid-related overdoses.

 While the opioid crisis has been monopolizing America’s attention, benzodiazepines have not only played a quiet but dangerous role in the epidemic but have actually started an epidemic of their own.

 If you or a loved one is struggling with drug addiction, we are here to help.
 Reach out to Mountainside by calling 888 833 4676.